Prof-Rosario-UCLA/team8/api/controllers/README.md

             *   Only these differing fields are stored as key-value pairs in the `field_overrides` JSONB column of the `ResumeItem`.
             *   If a user changes an overridden field *back to its original global value*, the backend removes that specific key from the `field_overrides` JSONB.
 This ensures `field_overrides` only contains active deviations.
         *   **Bullet Point Overrides (`ResumeBullet` Table):**
-            *   The submitted list of bullets (content and order) is compared to the global item's bullets.
+            *   The submitted list of bullet strings (where order is determined by the list index) is compared to the global item's bullets.
-            *   If they differ (in content or order), any existing `ResumeBullet` records for this `ResumeItem` are deleted, and new `ResumeBullet` records are created to store the *entire submitted list*.
+            *   If they differ, any existing `ResumeBullet` records for this `ResumeItem` are deleted, and new `ResumeBullet` records are created to store the *entire submitted list of bullet strings*, with their order preserved.
             *   If the submitted bullet list becomes identical to the global item's bullets, all `ResumeBullet` records for this `ResumeItem` are deleted, effectively reverting to the global bullets.
         *   **Skill Overrides (`resume_item_skills` Association Table):**
             *   The submitted list of skill IDs is compared to the skills associated with the global item.